dart-lang/site-www/src/tools/diagnostic-messages.md

 }
 {% endprettify %}

-If you don't want to invoke a member, then unwrap the target:
+If you don't want to invoke a member, then unwrap the argument:

 {% prettify dart tag=pre+code %}
 extension E on int {